-FSU Director of Safety, Health, Environment and Risk Management (SHERM): The FSU Director of SHERM is responsible for the development and implementation of institutional procedures for the establishment and maintenance of an environmental, health and safety program.
-The Director of SHERM serves as a resource for compliance with the CHP.
+FSU Director of Safety, Health, Environment and Risk Management (SHERM): The FSU Director of SHERM is responsible for the development and implementation of institutional procedures for the establishment and maintenance of an environmentally healthy and safe workplace.
+The Director of SHERM and Chemical Hygiene Officer serve as resources for compliance with the Plan.

-Chemical Hygiene Officer (CHO): As appointed by the Vice President of Administration and Finance, the CHO along with the academic unit college safety committees or designees, are responsible for overall compliance with the CHP.
-The CHO can delegate responsibility to others, as necessary, to implement and carry out the provisions of the CHP.
-The Chemical Hygiene Officer serves as a resource for compliance with the CHP.
-New projects, expanded use of hazardous chemical and biological materials, and/or physical hazards which pose unusual or uncontrollable risks shall be reviewed and approved by the CHO.
+Chemical Hygiene Officer (CHO): Unless otherwise appointed, the CHO functions will be covered by SHERM (Director or designee) along with the academic unit building safety officers or designees, for overall compliance with the Plan.
+The CHO can delegate responsibility to others, as necessary, to implement and carry out the provisions of the Plan.

 The Radiation Safety Officer (RSO) is responsible for compliance with state and federal requirements for using ionizing and non-ionizing radiation, including personnel monitoring.
 In each laboratory where ionizing and/or non-ionizing radiation is used, there will be an FSU employee who is responsible for certain essential functions to assure regulatory compliance and the safety of those using radiation.
-The Radiation Safety Officer is appointed by the Provost.
+The Radiation Safety Officer is appointed by the Provost and is authorized by the Radiation Safety Committee and its Radiation Safety Handbook.

 The Biosafety Officer (BSO): is responsible for compliance with state and federal requirements for using infectious agents or biologically hazardous materials.
+The CHO serves as the BSO at FSU.

-Laser Safety: The CHO is responsible for approval of procurement and safe operation of class 3b and 4 lasers.
-Please contact the CHO for questions about laser use.
+Laser Safety: The Director of SHERM is responsible for approval of procurement and safe operation of class 3b and 4 lasers.
+Please contact the Director of SHERM for questions about laser use on campus.

-Campus Police will, with the assistance of Facilities Management and SHERM, coordinate response activities in the event of an emergency.
+FSU Department of Public Safety will, with the assistance of Physical Plant, coordinate response activities in the event of an emergency.
+Physical Plant is responsible for operational safety.